 3.1.
-What are the main features of the Securities?

-The Issue U.S.\$7,000,000 9.0% Bonds due on 29 September 2022, 70,000 Bonds with the nominal value of U.S.\$100 (one hundred) per Bond.

-KZX000000518 ISIN

-The Issue price of the Bonds is expected to be 100.00% of the nominal value of the Bonds.
-Issue price range

-Issue date 29 September 2020.
+Terms and conditions of the Securities

-Rights attached to the The Bondholders have the right to:

-Securities • receive coupon payments.

-- receive nominal value upon redemption and at maturity date. - freely transfer the Bonds. - receive information concerning the Issuer's operations. - attend, participate in and vote at meetings of Bondholders in accordance with the terms and conditions of the Bond. - If any of the events mentioned in section 3.4 of Securities Notes occurs and continues for more than 30 calendar days, the Bonds shall immediately become due and repayable at their par value together with accrued interest. - If any of the covenants mentioned in section 3.3 of Securities Notes is breached and such breach continues for more than 30 calendar days, the Bonds shall immediately become due and repayable at their par value together with accrued interest.
+5.1.
+Terms and condition tions of the securities The Issue KZT7,000,000,000 18.5% (decreasing to 18.0% after the second anniversary) unsecured, unsubordinated Bonds due on 18 March 2024 Currency KZT Nominal Value KZT1,000 (one thousand Kazakhstani tenge) per Bond Quantity 7,000,000 Bonds ISIN KZX00000641 Issue Price Range The Issue price of the Bonds is expected to be 100.00% of the Nominal Value of the Bonds.
+Issue Date 18 March 2021.
+Rights Attached to The Bondholders have the right to: the Securities receive coupon payments; receive Nominal Value upon redemption and (or) early redemption and at Maturity Date; • freely transfer the Bonds; receive information concerning the Issuer's operations. attend, participate in and vote at meetings of Bondholders in accordance with the terms and conditions of the Bond; • put the Bonds for redemption at their par value after the second anniversary of the Issue Date; require that the Bonds shall immediately become due and repayable at their par value together with accrued coupon interest if any of the covenants mentioned in Condition 3.3 of Securities Notes is breached and such breach continues for more than 30 (thirty) calendar days; • require that the Bonds shall immediately become due and repayable at their par value together with accrued coupon interest if any of the events mentioned in Condition 3.4 of Securities Notes occurs and continues for more than 30 (thirty) calendar days.
+Ranking The Bonds shall constitute direct, general and unconditional obligations of the Issuer which will rank pari passu among themselves and rank pari passu , in terms of payment rights, with all other current or future unsubordinated obligations of the Issuer, except for liabilities mandatorily preferred by law.
+Restrictions on the Free Transferability The Bonds are freely transferable and, once admitted to the Official List of AIX, shall be transferable only in whole in accordance with applicable rules and regulations of the AIX amended from time to time.
+Guarantees Attached to the Securities There are no guarantees attached to the Securities.

-Ranking

-The Bonds shall constitute direct, general and unconditional obligations of the Issuer which will rank pari passu among themselves and rank pari passu, in terms of payment rights, with all other current or future unsubordinated obligations of the Issuer, except for liabilities mandatorily preferred by law.

-Restrictions on the free transferability The Bonds are freely transferable and, once admitted to the Official List of AIX, shall be transferable only in whole in accordance with applicable rules and regulations of the AIX amended from time to time.

-Is there a guarantee attached to the Securities?

-There are no guarantees attached to the Securities.

 3.2.
-Where will the Securities be traded?
+Information on trading of the Securities

-The Bonds will be admitted to trading on AIX under the ticker MFOK.0922.
+The Bonds will be admitted to trading on AIX under the ticker [MFOK.0324].

 3.3.
-What are the key risks that are specific to the Securities?
+Key risks specific to the Securities

 - 1. The Bonds are subject to modification, waivers and substitution. - 2.
 Delisting of the Bonds from the Official List of AIX may subject gains and coupon payments on the Bonds to tax in the Republic of Kazakhstan. - 3.
 The Bonds will be listed on the AIX and benefit from an exemption on withholding tax which is untested in practice. - 4.
-The AIX has a short history of operations. - 5.
+The AIX has a relatively short history of operations. - 5.
 The Bondholders may be subject to exchange rate risks and currency controls. - 6.
 The market price of the Bonds may be volatile.